 Transactions in foreign currencies are translated to the functional currencies of each entity at exchange rates prevailing on the date of each transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated to each entity's functional currency at the period-end exchange rate.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of transaction.
-Foreign currency differences arising on translation are recognized in profit or loss.
+Foreign currency differences arising on translation are recognized in the Statement of Income and Comprehensive Income.
 Foreign currency gains and losses are reported on a net basis.